 An equal amount of credits must be taken in semester 1 and semester 2.

 Language modules need to be of an appropriate level and language.
-If you select a language module of Level 4 and above, 15 ECTS/30 CATS of the language must be taken.
+If you select a language module of Level 4 and above, 30 credits of the language must be taken.